MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_prepare_hardware.md

 ### -param ResourcesRaw

-A WDF resource list that describes the raw resources to be used for the prepare hardware phase TBD TBD.
+A WDF resource list that describes the raw resources to be used for the prepare hardware phase TBD.
 This is a WDF framework resource-list object that represents a list of hardware resources for a device.
 For more information about raw resources, see [Hardware Resources for Framework-Based Drivers](/windows-hardware/drivers/wdf/raw-and-translated-resources).

 ### -param ResourcesTranslated

-A WDF resource list that describes the translated resources to be used for the prepare hardware phase TBD TBD.
+A WDF resource list that describes the translated resources to be used for the prepare hardware phase TBD.
 This is a WDF framework resource-list object that represents a list of hardware resources for a device.
 For more information about translated resource lists, see [Raw and Translated Resources](/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers).

 ## -returns